Center for the Advancement of Well-Being

 Program Overview

-Leadership Coaching for Organizational Well-Being (LCOWB) is an ICF Level 2–accredited, university-based coaching certificate from George Mason University's Center for the Advancement of Well-Being, designed for mid-career professionals.
+IGNITE: Professional Coaching Certification (formerly known as Leadership Coaching for Organizational Well-Being) is an ICF Level 2–accredited, university-based coaching certificate from George Mason University's Center for the Advancement of Well-Being, designed for mid-career professionals.

 Apply Now

-Hear from LCOWB faculty and alumni about how the program prepares you to coach for well-being, resilience, and organizational impact.
+Hear from IGNITE faculty and alumni about how the program prepares you to coach for well-being, resilience, and organizational impact.

-Join our faculty at any of these upcoming online info sessions:
+Join our faculty at this upcoming online info session:

 Fast Facts